Tobi0322/CDTM-Backend-Course/slides/step13/api-specification.md

 # API Specification

+#### Content-Type
 All requests that POST, PATCH, or PUT JSON must set a `Content-Type` header with a value of `application/json`.
+#### Date and Time Format
+All dates and times in the API are formatted as `'yyyy-MM-dd'` strings.
+All times are provided as UTC.
+For example: 1970-01-01

 ## Endpoints
 1. [Version](#1-version)